kdagkoglou/JStraining/documents/native/ajax.md

 For this reason, "Ajax" is commonly used as a generic term for any client-side process which fetches data from a server and updates the DOM dynamically without a full-page refresh.

-Ajax is a technique rather than a technology and there are various options:
+Ajax is a technique rather than a technology and there the three primary options are described below.

 ## Useful public APIs

 List can be seen at <https://github.com/toddmotto/public-apis>

-Many are open and accept a request from anywhere because the following HTTP header is set:
+Many are open and accept a request from anywhere because the following Cross-Origin Resource Sharing (CORS) HTTP header is set:

 ```text
 Access-Control-Allow-Origin: *
 ```

+*(This is returned on an OPTION request made by the browser prior to the real request.)*

 Some may request authorisation using a secret key or OAuth.